Fun Scimitar Oryx Facts For Kids | Kidadl

 Fun Scimitar Oryx Facts For Kids

-The scimitar oryx, also called the Sahara scimitar oryx, Sahara oryx, or the scimitar horned oryx gets its name because of its distinct horns.
+The scimitar oryx, also called the Sahara scimitar oryx, Sahara oryx, or the scimitar-horned oryx gets its name because of its distinct horns.
 Earlier these charismatic antelope species roamed freely in large herds all across North Africa.
 They are well adapted to the desert heat.

-Scientifically known as Dammah scimitar, this horned oryx are antelopes with long, slightly curved horns.
-They have beautiful white coats with brown markings on the neck and the chest.
-A unique adaptation feature, the white coat helps their body to reflect the heat in the the sizzling desert heat.
-The oryx scimitar horned male and female can tolerate high temperatures that would be deadly for most of the living animals in the wild.
+A unique adaptation feature, the white coat helps their body to reflect the heat in the sizzling desert heat.
+The oryx scimitar-horned male and female can tolerate high temperatures that would be deadly for most of the living animals in the wild.

-The most distinct feature of this species of antelope is its graceful, thin, sickle-shaped horns.
-The horns of the male and the female scimitar-horned oryx grow up to 36 inches and are curve backward.
-Their thin horns are prone to breaking.
-An adaptation feature guarding the scimitar horn oryx against the heat of the desert and sunburn are their black skin and the tip of the tongue.
-Their kidneys keep a check on extra urine flow and minimized perspiration due to high internal body temperature which goes up to 116° F. Plus, the broad, and flat hooves of the oryx dammah help them walk on the sandy deserts.
-Their dense eyelashes of the scimitar horned oryx keep the eyes protected from the sun and sand.
+Their kidneys keep a check on extra urine flow and minimized perspiration due to high internal body temperature which goes up to 116° F. Plus, the broad, and flat hooves of the oryx help them walk on the sandy deserts.
+The dense eyelashes of the scimitar-horned oryx keep the eyes protected from the sun and sand.

 You may also check out the fact files on plains zebra and zorse from Kidadl.